“Why Wasn’t I Diagnosed Sooner?”: The Hidden Presentation of ADHD in Women & AFAB People

 Emotional intensity becomes being “too much.”

-Over time, this constant narrative and a social economic system that has a moral value system that prioritizes efficiency over humanity crystallizes those negative terms into low self worth and poor self esteem.
+Over time, this constant narrative and a social economic system that has a moral value system that prioritizes efficiency over humanity cements those negative terms into low self worth and poor self esteem.

 Hormones, Cycles, and the Missing Conversation